 1. Camping Antiparos

-Between June and September the place is typically booked to capacity so make reservations in advance.
+Between June and September the place is typically booked to capacity.
 While famous for its adjoining nude beach, you’ll find many families making use of the space for its affordability.

 2. No tan lines